-The Bachelor's Programme in Game Design and Graphics gives you the tools to work with the game medium on a professional level and equips you to develop new expressions within the field.
-The programme specialises in producing art for game development.
-Former graduates have started their own studios and work at some of the world's best-known game companies.
+The Bachelor's Programme in Game Design and Graphics gives you the tools and skills you need to work with the game medium on a professional level and equips you to develop new expressions within the field.
+The programme specialises in producing art for game development, starting with 2D-graphics for games and progressing on with 3D-graphics, with several elective courses to specialise in later.

-You will study at Uppsala University's Campus Gotland, located in Visby on the Baltic island of Gotland, Sweden - the best-preserved Medieval city in Scandinavia and a UNESCO World Heritage Site.
-Campus Gotland's environment is characterised by the close proximity between professors and students.
+You will study at Uppsala University's Campus Gotland, located in Visby on the Baltic island of Gotland, Sweden - the best-preserved Medieval town in Scandinavia and a UNESCO World Heritage Site.

 Why this programme?

-The Bachelor's Programme in Game Design and Graphics provides skills in developing games for commercial production, as well as a deeper understanding of how games work and how they affect us.
+The Bachelor's Programme in Game Design and Graphics provides you with skills in developing games for commercial production, as well as a deeper understanding of how games work and how they affect us.

-The programme mixes practical game development and theoretical courses within game design and graphics.
+The programme mixes practical game development and theoretical courses within game design and graphics/expression in convergent media.
 In the programme, we explore theories and methods in game design, game development and game analysis.
 Game developers need good communicative skills both to communicate with their team and to shape the experience that the game will provide.
 To reflect this, the programme provides training in expression through text, imagery and games, as well as verbal communication.

 The programme has a good reputation internationally thanks to the high level of our students' productions.
-Invited professionals and academics come to share their experience and knowledge during recurring events.
-This provides plenty of opportunities to build a contact network.
+Invited professionals and academics come to the department to share their experience and knowledge during recurring events.
+This provides you with opportunities to build a network of contacts for the future.
 Past students have a track record of winning prizes at the Swedish Game Awards, the largest Nordic competition for independent developers.